Arsene-Muhire/DRAFT/README.md

-## Phase III: 🗂️ Logical Database Design
+## PHASE III: 🗂️ Logical Database Design

 Entity-Relationship Model
 The system is designed with 5 core entities in 3rd Normal Form (3NF):